Japanesefriedvegetariantendon

 No Meat, No Problem: This Veggie Tempura Bowl Slaps

-You know that saying in Korea, “Even if you fry a shoe, it’ll taste good”?
+You know that old Korean saying, “Even if you fry a shoe, it’ll taste good”?

-• Assorted vegetables (I used enoki mushrooms, seaweed, zucchini, perilla leaves, and dried seaweed)
+• Assorted vegetables (enoki mushrooms, zucchini, perilla leaves, dried seaweed)

 assorted vegetables